 C. warneri var coerulea (Rio Casca x Blue City).
 This cross was made in Brazil using first generation jungle collected parents.
 We acquired a flask directly from the breeder's laboratory in Brazil and are still drawing plants from that first purchase.

 C. warneri var coerulea (Henrique x Code Blue).
-Four years ago I bought a division of the Henrique directly from Henrique Graf (see picture on the left).
-This might be the best C warneri coerulea in existence.
-Our lab has bred this plant with our best new coerulea specimen plant in the greenhouse named Code Blue (see picture on the right).
-This batch will be limited.
-10 plants 1" tall.
-Out of Stock.
+In 2014 I bought a division of the Henrique directly from Venezuelan orchid collector Henrique Graf (see picture on the left).
+In our opinion the Henrique is the best C warneri coerulea that money can buy.
+Our lab has bred this plant with one of our next best coerulea specimen plants in the greenhouse named Code Blue (see picture on the right).
+10 plants 1" tall. $45.
+Out of Stock

 L. purpurata var schusteriana ((Misty x Limerick) x sib).
-I am fairly certain that this first Misty x Limerick union of two superior species stud plants was Helen Schwartz's last cross made in her old Miami Misty Rain Forest greenhouse/laboratory.
-We subsequently used the two best offspring from that swarm for this new cross.
-Helen named all her favorite orchids Misty after one of her most favorite Great Dane dogs.
+I am fairly certain that the initial Misty x Limerick union of these two superior species stud plants was Helen Schwartz's last cross made in her old Miami greenhouse/laboratory.
+We subsequently used the two best select offspring from that swarm for this subsequent sib cross.
+FYI, Helen named all her favorite orchids Misty after one of her most favorite Great Dane dogs.
 Most orchids coming out of Florida with Misty in the name were created in Helen's laboratory.

 Catasetum pileatum var Imperialis cultivar Donna #1 x sib.
 Half of this run bloom the more desirable mahogany coloration on the males (right side).
 10% or less of all flowers blooming will be female (left picture).
 Included pictures are offspring from this actual batch.